Two-Multicast Channel with Confidential Messages: Introduction

 \section{Introduction}

-In 1974, Ahlswede calculated the capacity of a channel with two senders and two receivers in a work~\cite{Ahlswede} that proved highly influential for the MAC channel~\cite{Verdu50} and the interference channel~\cite{HanKobayashi}.
-We study the corresponding secrecy problem (Fig.~\ref{fig}), in which both transmitters send messages simultaneously to both receivers in the presence of an eavesdropper, and all senders, receivers, and eavesdropper are at different terminals.
+We study the multiuser secure multicast problem (Fig.~\ref{fig}), more specifically, when two transmitters multicast messages securely to two receivers in the presence of an eavesdropper.
+All senders, receivers, and eavesdropper are at different terminals.
 This problem is motivated in part by secure access of multiple users to data in a distributed cache, which is a multi-transmitter (multiple-access) multicast scenario~\cite{SecureMulticast,TwoMulticast}.
 This problem is also equivalent to a compound two-state multiple-access wiretap channel.
-It has been known~\cite{CompoundWT} that problems involving compound channels have an equivalent multicast representation, in which the channel to each multicast receiver is equivalent to one of the states of the compound channel.
+It has been known~\cite{CompoundWT} that problems involving compound channels have an equivalent multicast representation, in which the channel to each multicast receiver is equivalent to one of the states of the compound channel.\footnote{The problem studied herein is the secrecy counterpart of the classical problem posed by Ahlswede~ \cite{Ahlswede}, which proved highly influential for the MAC channel~ \cite{Verdu50} and the interference channel~ \cite{HanKobayashi}.}

-In recent years the study of {\em strong} and {\em semantic} secrecy has gained momentum~\cite{Maurer1994,Bellare2012}, motivated by its operational significance and enabled by the introduction and/or increased popularity of new achievability techniques such as resolvability~\cite{Hayashi2006,Bloch2013,Goldfeld2016a} and output statistics of random binning (OSRB)~\cite{OSRB}.
-Strong secrecy implies weak secrecy, reducing the motivation to study the latter when the former is tractable.
-That said, weak secrecy retains interest and utility because the codebook design techniques that are aimed at weak and strong secrecy can produce different achievable rate expressions, especially in complex networks.
-This work studies two different achievability methods, one of which yields weak secrecy and the other, strong secrecy.
-The achievable rate of the latter method is simplified by introducing a constraint that appears through the derivation of the secrecy region of the former.

-These achievability techniques are related to two recent results in network information theory~\cite{ChiaElGamal,OSRB}.
-First, the method of Chia and El~Gamal~\cite{ChiaElGamal} uses Marton coding and indirect decoding (also known as non-unique decoding)~\cite{NairElGamal} to achieve an improved secrecy rate for the transmission of a common message to two receivers that may experience different channel statistics.
-In particular,~\cite[Lemma~1]{ChiaElGamal} gives an upper bound on the number of codewords that are typical with an eavesdropper's received sequence.
-We extend the method of Chia and El~Gamal to multiple transmitters, and introduce a corresponding two-level Marton-type coding with associated non-unique decoding.
+This paper takes a two-pronged approach to the analysis of the network mentioned above, producing a number of new results and insights.
+In Section~\ref{AchivRateRegionWeak} we present an analysis inspired by the work of Chia and El~Gamal~\cite{ChiaElGamal}, which uses Marton coding and indirect decoding (also known as non-unique decoding)~\cite{NairElGamal} to achieve an improved secrecy rate for the transmission of {\em one} common message to two receivers that may experience different channel statistics.
+In extending the method of Chia and El~Gamal to multiple transmitters, we introduce a two-level Marton-type coding with associated non-unique decoding.